 The evaluation of alternatives in an EIS compares the proposed action and the alternatives under consideration to define the issues and provide a clear basis for choosing among the options.
-CEQ calls the alternatives analysis chapter the "heart of the EIS," (40 CFR 1502.14) and requires that agencies:
+The alternatives analysis chapter should:

-- (a) Rigorously explore and objectively evaluate all reasonable alternatives and, for alternatives eliminated from detailed study, briefly discuss the reasons for their elimination. - (b) Devote substantial treatment to each alternative considered in detail, including the proposed action, so that reviewers may evaluate their comparative merits. - (c) Include reasonable alternatives not within the jurisdiction of the lead agency.

-- (d) Include the alternative of no action. - (e) Identify the agency's preferred alternative or alternatives, if one or more exists, in the draft EIS and identify such alternative in the final EIS unless another law prohibits the expression of such a preference. - (f) Include appropriate mitigation measures not already included in the proposed action or alternatives, including those aspects of the preferred alternative that were designed to be mitigation measures.
+- (a) Rigorously explore and objectively evaluate all reasonable alternatives and, for alternatives eliminated from detailed study, briefly discuss the reasons for their elimination. - (b) Devote substantial treatment to each alternative considered in detail, including the proposed action, so that reviewers may evaluate their comparative merits. - (c) Include the alternative of no action. - (d) Identify the agency's preferred alternative or alternatives, if one or more exists, in the draft EIS and identify such alternative in the final EIS unless another law prohibits the expression of such a preference. - (f) Include appropriate mitigation measures.

-For the evaluation of "all reasonable alternatives," CEQ clarified this requirement by stating: "When there are potentially a very large number of alternatives, only a reasonable number of examples, covering the full spectrum of alternatives, must be analyzed and compared in the EIS. ...
-What constitutes a reasonable range of alternatives depends on the nature of the proposal and the facts in each case" (Forty Most Asked Questions Concerning CEQ's NEPA Regulations, March 16, 1981).
-In other words, not all possible alternatives need to be considered-rather, a reasonable range of alternatives are to be evaluated.
+For the evaluation of all reasonable alternatives: "When there are potentially a very large number of alternatives, only a reasonable number of examples, covering the full spectrum of alternatives, must be analyzed and compared in the EIS.
+What constitutes a reasonable range of alternatives depends on the nature of the proposal and the facts in each case. .
+In other words, not all possible alternatives need to be considered, rather, a reasonable range of alternatives are to be evaluated.